jmosouza/discount-ascii-warehouse/STORY.md

 ## 1st hour of work

-- Test and refactoring relativeDateInterval and ProductDate
+- Test and refactor relativeDateInterval and ProductDate
 - Record testing video

 ## 2nd hour of work

 - Extract Date.now mock and use in ProductGridItem spec
+- ProductGrid component with spec

+This was a shorter day because my current work took more time than usual.